What to know about Ainu culture

-The Ainu are an indigenous people that live in Hokkaido.
-Their presence is important when telling the story of Hokkaido’s history.
+The Ainu are an indigenous people who live in Hokkaido.
+Their presence is important when talking of Hokkaido’s history.
 Their lifestyle of seeking harmony with nature serves as a good lesson for modern humankind.
 Knowing the Ainu’s culture will help you to understand the diversity found in Japanese culture.

-The Ainu people have lived in harmony with nature by hunting, fishing and gathering.
-However, they were never shut off from the outside world, as one of the Ainu’s unique traits is their active trade with other peoples.
-The Ainu did not have a written language and their history was passed down orally, so there are little historical records prior to the Edo period, meaning much of their history is a mystery.
+The Ainu people have been side by side with nature through hunting, fishing and gathering.
+However, they've never been shut off from the outside world, as one of the Ainu’s unique traits is their active trade with other tribes.
+The Ainu didn't have a written language and their history has been passed down orally, so there are little historical records prior to the Edo period, meaning much of their history is a mystery.

-The most artistic aspect of Ainu culture is the unique patterns found on their clothing and accessories.
-In particular, Ainu clothing features embroidering in which an under skirt is combined with a pattern to form an appliqué, which demonstrates the advanced aesthetics of the Ainu people, too.
-Patterns have been passed down within each family and the impression can vary widely based on the region or the creator.
-Common patterns shared by all Ainu people include the moreu, which is a whirlpool-like shape, and the aiushi, which is a thorn-like shape.
-Both of these patterns are believed to ward off evil, so they are typically woven into the openings of clothes, such as collars or cuffs.
+The most artistic aspect of Ainu culture is the unique designs found on their formal attire and accessories.
+In particular, Ainu formal kimono features a type of appliqué,in which pieces of fabrics in different shapes and various patterns are sewn on the clothing, which demonstrates the advanced aesthetics of the Ainu people.
+Patterns vary greatly by region and the creators and they have been passed down within each family.
+Common patterns shared by all Ainu include moreu ( whirlpool ), and aiushi ( thorny shape ).
+Both patterns are believed to ward off the evils, so they are typically woven into the openings of clothes, such as collars or cuffs.

 Similar patterns can be seen in Ainu wood carvings as well, which were special objects created for rituals of offering prayers.